OfficeDev/office-js-docs-pr/docs/develop/show-hide-add-in.md

 The previous code assumes a scenario where there is an Excel worksheet named **CurrentQuarterSales**.
 The add-in will make the task pane visible whenever this worksheet is activated.
 The method `onCurrentQuarter` is a handler for the [Office.Worksheet.onActivated](/javascript/api/excel/excel.worksheet?view=excel-js-preview&preserve-view=true#excel-excel-worksheet-onactivated-member) event which has been registered for the worksheet.

-You can also hide the task pane by calling the `Office.addin.hide()` function.
+You can also hide the task pane by calling the `Office.addin.hide()` method.

 ```javascript
 function onCurrentQuarterDeactivated() {